PulsedLight3D/PulsedLight3dScanner/README.md

 #### Arduino Setup
 ![](readmeAssets/img/3dScanner_bb.png)

 To install the Arduino software, open "arduino/PulsedLight3dScanner/PulsedLight3dScanner.ino" and install it to the main Arduino.
+You will need to [install the "LIDARLite" Arduino library](https://github.com/PulsedLight3D/LIDARLite_v2_Arduino_Library).

 #### Hardware Setup